On the uniqueness of the Prym map: Topological results

-where $\chi:\Msigma \to \{-\Id,+\Id\}$, and $\Delta(2(g-1),\Z)$ is the subgroup of $\GL(2(g-1),\Z)$ fixing the symplectic form up to sign. \end{enumerate} \end{cor} \begin{proof} The first item follows directly from \Cref{theo:rigidity_group}.
-For the second, assume that the image is not finite as the finite case follows directly.
-Then, by \Cref{theo:rigidity_group} there is a matrix $A \in \GL(2(g-1),\C)$ such that $\Psi = A \phi A^{-1}$ is of the desired form.
+where $\chi:\Msigma \to \{-\Id,+\Id\}$ is any group homomorphism. \end{enumerate} \end{cor} \begin{proof} The first item follows directly from \Cref{theo:rigidity_group}.
+For the second, assume that the image is not finite as the finite case follows directly as well.
+By \Cref{theo:rigidity_group} there is a matrix $A \in \GL(2g - 2,\C)$ such that $\Psi = A \phi A^{-1}$ is of the desired form.
 Indeed, Let $R$ be the subsurface in the proof of \Cref{theo:rigidity_group}, then note that $A$ is chosen so that $\phi_R:= \phi|_{\Mod(R)}$ is the standard symplectic representation.
-In particular $C_A:\Sp(2(g-1),\Z) \to \Sp(2(g-1),\Z)$, conjugation by $A$, is an automorphism.
-Reiner~\cite{Reiner} showed that all such automorphisms come frome conjugation in $\Delta(2(g-1),\Z)$.
-With this remark in place, the proof of \cref{theo:rigidity_group} goes through without modifications.
-Importantly, the image of $\chi$ lies on the centralizer of $\Ima(\phi)$, hence the result. \end{proof}
+In particular the conjugation by $A$, $C_A:\Sp(2g - 2,\Z) \to \Sp(2g - 2,\Z)$, is an automorphism.
+Reiner~\cite[Theorem 3]{Reiner} showed that all such automorphisms come from conjugation in $\Delta(2g - 2,\Z)$.
+With this remark in place, the proof of \Cref{theo:rigidity_group} goes through without modifications.
+Importantly, the image of $\chi$ lies on the centralizer of $\Ima(\phi) = \Sp(2g-2,\Z)$, hence the result. \end{proof}